escowles/slack_scripts/README.md

 ## setup
 1. get an API token from https://api.slack.com/web

+1. make sure you have some basic utils installed:

+   * curl
+   * jq
+   * urlencode

 1. set some environment variables (`SLACK_API_TOKEN` is required for all operations, the others will be used by the `slack.in.sh` script):